-1.6 Prepayment Funding Process: The process documented in this MOU for determining how to utilize Prepayments for funding of DSW construction projects.
+1.7 Prepayment Funding Process: The process documented in this MOU for determining how to utilize Prepayments for funding of DSW’s Capital Program.

-1.7 Ten-Year Program (TYP): The Ten-Year Capital Plan which provides for the planned construction projects in the Desert Southwest Region.
-The TYP is developed through an existing customer planning process.
+1.8 Ten-Year Plan (TYP): A report that outlines planned DSW Capital Program projects developed through a customer planning process outlined in the JPA.

 2. ELIGIBILITY: All Long-Term Transmission Customers are eligible during the term of their transmission service agreements for participation in the Prepayment Funding Process under this MOU.

 2.1 Eligible Customers will be required to sign this MOU to participate in the Prepayment Funding Process.
-Signatories to MOU (Participants) shall designate an authorized representative and an alternate to participate in the Prepayment Funding Process.
+Participants shall designate an authorized representative and an alternate to participate in the Prepayment Funding Process.

-2.2 Western shall provide a copy of this MOU to each Eligible Customer.
+2.2 WAPA shall provide a copy of this MOU to each Eligible Customer.

 3. COORDINATION WITH THE TYP PROCESS:

+3.1 The JPA is used as a framework among the Parties to provide pertinent Materials and opportunities for input and recommendations for DSW.

-3.1 Western will formulate a draft TYP for construction with each project prioritized.
-The purpose of the TYP is to clearly describe challenges, goals, strategies, and accomplishments necessary to maintain reliable power delivery to Western’s customers, as well as provide a mechanism for customer collaboration.
+3.2 Under the JPA, WAPA will formulate a draft TYP for DSW’s Capital Program with each project prioritized.
+The purpose is to clearly describe challenges, goals, strategies, and accomplishments necessary to maintain reliable power delivery to WAPA’s customers, as well as provide a mechanism for customer collaboration.

+3.3 At the TYP Draft Plan Meeting, typically held in June, WAPA will propose the use of Prepayments for DSW’s Capital Program that will be voted on at the Prepayment Funding Meeting held during the 4th quarter.

-3.2 The level of funding for the first year of the TYP will be based on the available Prepayments and an estimate of appropriations and Transmission Infrastructure Program (TIP) funding (for eligible projects, if any) for the upcoming year.
-DSW will continue to request appropriations for all construction activities.
-Western will use appropriations to fund its construction activities whenever available.
-The remaining nine (9) years of the TYP will be based on system needs and will align with DSW’s anticipated budget requests.
+3.4 The level of funding for the first year of the TYP will be based on the available Prepayments and an estimate of appropriations and Transmission Infrastructure Program (TIP) funding (for eligible projects, if any) for the upcoming year.
+WAPA will use appropriations to fund DSW’s Capital Program whenever available.
+The remaining nine (9) years of the TYP will be based on system needs.

-3.3 About early October of each year following execution of this MOU, the draft TYP will be sent to the customers and a meeting scheduled around early November to review the plan including the portion proposed to be financed with Prepayments.
-In addition to general information sharing regarding construction priorities, this meeting may also result in identifying additional construction projects the customers would like to see addressed.
+3.5 The draft TYP, including the portion proposed to be financed with Prepayments, will be distributed to Participants for review prior to the TYP Formal Plan Meeting, typically held in September.

-3.4 After considering and incorporating feedback from the customers, DSW will finalize the TYP, send it out to the customers, and schedule a Prepayment Funding Meeting.
+3.6 After considering and incorporating feedback, DSW will finalize and distribute the TYP, and schedule a Prepayment Funding Meeting, in accordance with Attachment No. 1 to the JPA.

-3.5 About early December, DSW will host the Prepayment Funding Meeting to briefly review the final TYP and seek Participant approval of the priority of projects funded with Prepayments.
+3.7 DSW will host the Prepayment Funding Meeting, typically in December, to review the final TYP and seek Participant approval of the priority of projects funded with Prepayments.
 The agreed upon plan becomes the Prepayment Funding Plan which is distributed in accordance with Section 5.6.
 The final TYP will also be distributed again if changes are made during this meeting.

 4. PREPAYMENT FUNDING MEETING PROCEDURES: